Create a Dashboard with a Conversational Query

 A conversational query starts with a word or two from you, and then Einstein Analytics provides suggestions that you can accept or edit.
 In this section, you see how quickly you can hold a conversation with your data, and then add the results to the dashboard.

-- In the Quick Find box at upper left, enter Analytics, and select Settings.
+- In the Quick Find box, enter Analytics, and select Settings.

-- Click the Analytics Studio tab, and refresh the browser page.
+- Switch to the Analytics Studio tab again, and refresh the browser page.

-- On your dashboard, click to open the conversations panel.
+- On the dashboard, click to open the conversations panel.

 - Click in the text entry box, and select top 10 amount by opportunity name.
 If you don’t see it, enter top 10 amount by opportunity name.